-Quentin Johnston vs Zay Flowers: Who Should You Start?
+Quentin Johnston vs Zay Flowers: The Full Breakdown

 When two wide receivers are separated by less than two points per game, the decision shifts to weekly context.
 Who has the softer defense?
 Who is trending up over the last month?
 Which team is projected for more total points?
 Those are the tiebreakers that actually matter.